Yusef Greiss

-Yusef Greiss (يوسف جريس; (December 13, 1899 in Cairo, Egypt – April 7, 1961 in Venice, Italy) was an Egyptian composer of classical music, part of that nation's first generation of such composers.
+Yusef Greiss (يوسف جريس; (December 13, 1899 – April 7, 1961) was an Egyptian composer of classical music, part of that nation's first generation of such composers.

 Greiss was of Coptic heritage.
 He composed orchestral works and chamber music.
 His patriotic work for orchestra entitled Masr (1932) is considered the first orchestral piece composed by an Egyptian.

 As of 2008, the Egyptian musicologist Haig Avakian is editing and preparing Greiss's complete works for publication.

 Performance

-Solo violin and piano compositions are major parts in Greise’s compositions.
+Solo violin and piano compositions are major parts in Greise's compositions.

 He wrote 23 solo piano compositions, 14 solo violin three solo flute, six lyrical compositions with piano, and 10 orchestra compositions.